Healthy Foods to Eat on Thanksgiving

 Most exciting is the antioxidant capacity.
 Check out these amazing antioxidants found inside:

-Anthocyanins – This class of antioxidants found in cranberries has the ability to destroy free-radicals in the body and in medical studies has shown benefits at promoting weight loss, lowering cholesterol and fighting breast cancer.
+Anthocyanins – This class of antioxidants found in cranberries has the ability to destroy free-radicals in the body and in medical studies has shown benefits at promoting weight loss, lowering cholesterol and increase immunity.

 Quercetin – Possibly the most powerful phytonutrient in cranberries, quercetin is high anti-inflammatory and has been proven effective in reducing allergies, improving joint pain and reducing inflammation of the arterial walls.

-Benzoic Acid – This powerful antiseptic acid is the main compound in cranberries that reduces the risk of infection and can kill bad bacteria to naturally treat UTI, bladder infections, and even acne.
+Benzoic Acid – This powerful antiseptic acid is the main compound in cranberries that reduces the risk of infection and can kill bad bacteria to help with UTI, bladder infections, and even acne.

 Epicatechins – Are a class of phytonutrients also found in green tea and red wine.
-The epicatechins in cranberries have been shown to reduce the risk of heart disease, cancer and Alzheimer’s disease.
+The epicatechins in cranberries have been shown to improve heart health, increase immunity and reduce the risk of Age related memory loss.

 So what can you do to make a healthy Thanksgiving cranberry dish?